 6. Feel local at the Vilachery Pottery Village

-Located 15km out of the city Vilachery is a great place to explore the craftsmanship of the town.
+If you are looking for some special things to buy from Madurai to gift your friends or family, or simply collect artefacts from various places you’ve visited, we highly recommend visiting Vilachery pottery village.
+Located 15km out of the city, Vilachery is a great place to explore the craftsmanship of the town.
 Visualising on how Hindu idols are created out of clay and painted in distinct hues is no less than a treat to the eye.
+You can buy a number of clay idols with intricate carving and drenched in vivid colours from this place.

 7. Enjoy some peaceful time at Meenakshi Temple